Back to news

 While undeniably rewarding, looking after vulnerable children can be emotionally challenging and physically demanding.
 Not only do you have to be inherently patient, compassionate and resilient (which isn't always easy), but you also need plenty of energy to keep up with a busy and changeable household.

 As a result, social workers and foster agencies consider mental and physical health concerns during the application process.
-However, rest assured that your medical history doesn’t necessarily mean you won’t be able to become a carer.
+However, rest assured that your medical history doesn't necessarily mean you won't be able to become a carer.
+According to The Fostering Network, there is very little that would automatically prevent you from becoming a foster carer – and too many people rule themselves out unnecessarily.

 We're here to explain everything you need to know about fostering with a long-term health condition, from what circumstances affect applications to avenues of support.